Rep. Zack Hawkins Talks Supporting NC Universities Through Sports Betting: Exclusive Lineups Interview

 Hawkins and his constituents found a need to be filled here.
 And here’s how they did it:

 The original version of HB 347 was filed on March 13.
-In this version, $300,000 of the state’s sports betting revenue was to be distributed to the state’s public HBCUs (Historically Black Colleges and Universities) — institutions where lawmakers found funding was most needed.
+In this version, $300,000 of the state’s sports betting revenue would be distributed to the state’s public HBCUs (Historically Black Colleges and Universities) — institutions where lawmakers found funding was most needed.

-In that same version, an additional 10% of the remaining tax revenue after allocations would be distributed equally among the seven schools.
+In that same version, an additional 10% of the remaining tax revenue would be distributed equally among the seven schools after allocations.
 The original schools were: Elizabeth City State University, Fayetteville State University, North Carolina Agricultural & Technical State University, North Carolina Central University, University of North Carolina at Asheville, University of North Carolina at Pembroke, and Winston-Salem State University.

-At this point, the allocation percentage increased from 10% to 20% and the sports betting tax rate increased from 14% to 18%.
-Once bigger colleges realized that there was a considerable amount of additional revenue potential tied to gross proceeds, they started lobbying in the House.
+The allocation percentage increased from 10% to 20%, and the sports betting tax rate increased from 14% to 18%.
+Once bigger colleges realized considerable additional revenue potential tied to gross proceeds, they started lobbying in the House.

-In late May, three additional schools were added by the Senate: Appalachian State University, East Carolina University, and University of North Carolina at Charlotte.
+In late May, the Senate added three additional schools: Appalachian State University, East Carolina University, and University of North Carolina at Charlotte.
 Notably, these are some of the biggest schools in the state.

 Hawkins had said in a previous interview with Lineups that colleges could eventually take home over a million dollars annually, depending on how well the sports betting market does.
-This, Hawkins hopes, could allow the smaller schools to completely cover their travel expenses in a given year.
+This, Hawkins hopes, could allow the smaller schools to cover their travel expenses in a given year completely.

-NC Aims To Launch Sports Betting By CFP National Championship
+NC Aims To Launch Sports Betting By Start of March Madness

-March Madness could be particularly big in North Carolina as it’s home to the University of North Carolina at Charlotte (UNC) men’s basketball team which has taken home six NCAA championships in its history, the third-most of any NCAA team.
+March Madness will be particularly big in North Carolina as it’s home to the University of North Carolina at Charlotte (UNC) men’s basketball team which has taken home six NCAA championships in its history, the third-most of any NCAA team.
+It’s also home to the Duke Blue Devils.

 In terms of the sports betting landscape, Hawkins predicts that the state will have “a decent amount of college bets but that the lion’s share will be professional team betting.”